 The Chiang Mai International Cricket Sixes is generally scheduled for the first week in April, and is held at the Chiengmai Gymkhana Club ground in Chiang Mai, Thailand.

-New teams interested in taking part in the Chiang Mai Sixes should contact Teams Co-ordinator, George Appleton as soon as possible so that you may be added to the waiting list for new teams.
+New teams interested in taking part in the Chiang Mai Sixes should contact the Teams Co-ordinator as soon as possible so that you may be added to the waiting list for new teams.
 Preference will be given to teams who play a high standard of cricket in their home country.
-George can be contacted at:
+Please email us at:

-Any Sixes regulars who have changed their e-mail address are reminded to inform George of their new details.
+Any Sixes regulars who have changed their e-mail address are reminded to inform us of their new details.
 The Chiang Mai Sixes is a not-for-profit event run by volunteers.
-It is an amateur club cricketer’s competition, in which teams are allowed to play, in any one match, only 1 player who is deemed a current first class professional or former international (Test, ODI, T20, IPL) ’star' player.
+It is an amateur club cricketer’s competition, in which teams are allowed to play, in any one match, only one player who is deemed a current first-class professional or former international (Test, ODI, T20, IPL) player.

 The event’s guiding philosophy is 'making friends through the sport of cricket', and to this end, the social side of the tournament is treated with the same enthusiasm as the cricket itself.